MOTM · Key Concepts – Understanding Migration & Inclusion in Sport

 INCLUSION is based on the idea that everyone is different and all can contribute positively to society.
 So, migrant and refugee groups are welcomed into mainstream society because they can add something special and valuable to it.

-Exclusion, segregation, integration, and inclusion.
+Exclusion, segregation, integration and inclusion – infographic

 Inclusion in sport or through sport (definition)